Frequently Asked Questions

 Otherwise, you cannot exclude files from REUSE compliance testing.
 It would go entirely against the purpose of REUSE: making sure that every file has a copyright and license tag.

-If you really want to exclude a file, consider using the CC0 license for this file.
+If you really want to exclude a file, consider using the CC0-1.0 license for this file.
 By doing this, you put the file in the public domain, or your country’s equivalent.

-If you have an entire directory that you want to “exclude” from REUSE compliance testing, you can use a DEP5 file.
+If you have an entire directory that you want to “exclude” from REUSE compliance testing, you can use REUSE.toml.

 In order to make the tool ignore a specific section containing strings that may falsely be detected as copyright or license statements, you can wrap it within the two comments REUSE-IgnoreStart and REUSE-IgnoreEnd.